DonKarlssonSan/hicetnunc-wiki/How-to-swap-🔃.md

 4. Input how much each edition number should cost in Tezos
 5. Hit the [swap] button.
 Approve in your wallet.

-**Important:** _Check in your wallet if the swap went through.
-Times vary for how long the confirmation should take, but it usually takes a couple of minutes._
+**Important:** _When you are swapping, you are sending an amount of OBJKTs of your edition out of your wallet.
+They're being held in a Hic et Nunc escrow wallet ready to be transferred to the buyer, which is why they're no longer visible in your wallet.
+Once the blockchain transaction is finished, the price should be set on the OBJKT and available for purchase, and your wallet should say that you sent that amount of OBJKTs._

+**Help, my wallet is giving me an `insufficient funds available` error!
+You might be try to swap more editions than you minted.

 Proceed to [How to cancel ❌](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-cancel-❌) to learn how to take your OBJKT off the market or change the price.

 ***

-**Hint:** _When you are swapping, you are sending an amount of OBJKTs of your edition out of your wallet.
-They're being held in a Hic et Nunc escrow wallet ready to be transferred to the buyer, which is why they're no longer visible in your wallet.
-Once the blockchain transaction is finished, the price should be set on the OBJKT and available for purchase, and your wallet should say that you sent that amount of OBJKTs._
+**Hint:**